gofynd/fdk-store/markdown/lead/internal_/type-aliases/type-alias.CustomForm.md

 > **login\_required**: `boolean`

-- Denotes if login is required to make a form response submission
+- If login is required to make a form response submission.

 ***